drilus/hipaa-compliance-developers-guide/07 HIPAA Fines.md

 Source: HHS, Case Examples and Resolution Agreements

 Looking at this chart we can conclude that HHS does not like people storing unencrypted PHI on mobile devices.
 What we don’t see yet are fines levied against business associates.

-2014 is the first year where business associates will be audited and fined.
-Smart money says that the first fines levied against business associates will be passed down toward the end of this year.

-If these fines make you nervous, then this might be a good time to revisit your decision about whether your application needs to be HIPAA compliant or not.

 The good news is that not every PHI breach ends in a fine.
 If you can show that you have made a reasonable effort to comply with HIPAA then you may not be dinged.